 Stockfish is usually imported to Nigeria from some European countries particularly Norway and Iceland, In Nigeria the fish is rehydrated, sold and used in a number of different dishes (Abiodun et al., 2016).
 Stockfish also has regional names, including “Okporoko” among Igbos, south east of Nigeria and Bazabaza among the Benins in south-south of the country, Nigeria is one of the leading importers of fish in Africa with per capital consumption of 1.2 million metric tons (Ukoha et al., 2014).
 During processing of stockfish, some of the anatomical parts such as the head together with the gills and eyes are either discarded as wastes or sold to people who could not afford to buy the stockfish due to low income.
 Additionally, properly dried stockfish can last for years without refrigeration due to its extremely low water content and the protective effect of the drying process.

 Although, stockfish is widely consumed, its safety can be compromised by environmental contaminants acquired during processing, transportation and marketing.
 Concern over polycyclic aromatic hydrocarbons (PAHs) in foodstuffs started during the 1960s and 1970s, where two classes of food toxicants producing tumours were identified and these toxicants are polycyclic aromatic hydrocarbons (PAHs) and N-nitroso compounds (Jägerstad and Skog, 2015).
 Polycyclic aromatic hydrocarbons (PAHs) are chemical groups that has two or more condensed aromatic rings, mostly colourless, white, or pale-yellow solids, are ubiquitous compound in air, water and soil and are categorized as general environmentally harmful pollutants (Honda et al., 2020).
 PAHs constitute a large class of organic compounds (about 10,000 substances) characterized by a structure made up of carbon and hydrogen atoms (Danyi et al., 2019).
 PAHs range from semi-volatile molecules to molecules with high boiling points; thus, they may be found both in the gas and the particulate phase of ambient air or in mixtures of both phases.
 They are non-polar compounds with the characteristic of lipophilic, semi-volatile and persistence properties (Plaza-Bolańos et al., 2010).
 Some common PAHs are benzo[a]pyrene, naphthalene, chrysene, benz[a]anthracene, benzo[k]fluoranthene and benzo[b]fluoranthene.
-Some PAHs are well known as carcinogens, mutagens, and teratogens and therefore pose a serious threat to the health and the well-being of humans.
+Some PAHs are well known carcinogens, mutagens, and teratogens and therefore pose a serious threat to the health and the well-being of humans.
 The most significant health effect to be expected from inhalation exposure to PAHs is an excess risk of lung cancer (Wang et al., 2011).

-Stock fish is a popular protein source in Nigeria where it is consumed due to its affordability, long shelf life and distinct taste, however the methods of processing, storage, transportation and retail handling of stock fish expose it to various environmental contaminants such as Polycyclic aromatic hydrocarbons and total petroleum hydrocarbons.
+Stock fish is a popular protein source in Nigeria where it is consumed due to its affordability, long shelf life and distinct taste, however the methods of processing, storage, transportation and retail handling of stock fish expose it to various environmental contaminants such as polycyclic aromatic hydrocarbons and total petroleum hydrocarbons.
 Given the heavy dependence of Port Harcourt on petroleum-based economic activities and the city’s reputation as a hotspot for environmental pollution, there is a heightened risk of hydrocarbon contamination of food items marketed in open space, thus the need to evaluate the PAH and TPH content of various species of stock fish sold in this locality.

 MATERIALS AND METHODS